auth-it-center/ewp-interconnect/README.md

     - the filepaths to your own private and public rsa keys (SERVER_RSA_PRIVATE_KEY_PATH, SERVER_RSA_PUBLIC_KEY_PATH)
     - the sha256 of your rsa public key (SERVER_RSA_PUBLIC_KEY_HASH)
     - the urls of the apis (DISCOVERY_URL, ECHO_URL, INSTITUTIONS_URL)
-    - the paths to the xml files for your discovery and institutions apis (DISCOVERY_MANIFEST, ISTITUTIONS_XML)
+    - the paths to the xml files for your discovery and institutions apis (DISCOVERY_MANIFEST, INSTITUTIONS_XML)
     - the absolute path to a folder to keep a backup of the registry catalogue (CATALOGUE_FOLDER)
     - the path to a folder to keep log files (LOGS_FOLDER)

 ## Running the project:
 Start the app with:
 ```